dazzzlet/java-oop-presentation/README.md

 This is the presenation material for the Seminar.

+> You can access the slide via here: https://java-oop-orientation.netlify.app

 ## Require applications
 | Application | version |
 | ----------- | ------- |